Dumortierite Properties, Facts and Photos

 Dumortierite typically forms fine prismatic crystals.
 Prismatic crystals have an elongated shape with flat parallel faces running along the length of the crystal.

-Although dumortierite crystals are best known for being blue they can also be violet, bluish-violet, brown, red and pink.
+Although dumortierite crystals are best known for being blue, they can also be violet, bluish-violet, brown, red, and pink.

 Dumortierite is widely described as a boro-silicate mineral.
 Boro-silicate minerals contain the chemical elements boron and silicon.
+After oxygen, silicon is the most common element in Earth's crust.

-dumortierite in two quartz crystals
+dumortierite crystals in two terminated quartz crystals

 Dumortierite Pronunciation